Canopied by redwoods along Sonoma County's Russian River, Rio Nido (pop. 522) packs a lot into a small area where Rio Nido Creek meets the river.

 Over the years Rio Nido has welcomed vacationers from San Francisco, soldiers and sailors on break from their bases during World War II, and locals from Santa Rosa who sought the cooler weather of the Russian River during the summer months.

 Today, at the entrance to town, a refurbished double-wide trailer houses the family- friendly local institution known as the Rio Nido Roadhouse (14540 Canyon Two, Rio Nido, 707-869-0821; see photo).
 It features American roadhouse-style food (think ribs, burgers, pizza, done with wine-country flair), and a full bar.
 On weekends, enjoy live music on an outdoor stage, with towering redwood trees providing the feel of a natural theater setting.
 Patrons can also swim in the nearby public pool.

 Steps away from the roadhouse sits the English Tudor-style Rio Nido Lodge (444 Wood Road, 707-604-7641).
 Built in the 1920s, when Rio Nido was a resort wonderland, the lodge sometimes offered overnight accommodations for performers playing at the local amphitheatre or dance hall.
 Guests included Bing Crosby, Janis Joplin, Carlos Santana, and Jerry Garcia of the Grateful Dead.
-Closed for many years, the historic lodge was refurbished and reopened in 2013, with the bedrooms furnished with salvaged and recycled materials, and the old restaurant converted into a cozy dining room.
+Closed for many years, the historic lodge was refurbished and reopened in 2013, with the bedrooms furnished with salvaged and recycled materials.

 The town also includes a post office and a fire station.
 Rio Nido's unofficial slogans are "Memories That Linger" and "The Moon is Always Out in Rio Nido."
 Explore and enjoy this small but special place.